EuracBiomedicalResearch/batch_centroid/README.md

 ## Converting wiff to (profile) mzML files

-The [convert_to_mzML.sh](convert_to_mzML.sh) script uses this dockerized msconvert to convert all wiff files in a specified folder to mzML.
-Configure the variables within the script to point to the folder containing all wiff files, and optionally to the folder containing the **centroided** mzML files (the latter is useful if a large batch of files was already centroided and
+The [convert_to_mzML.sh](convert_to_mzML.sh) script uses this dockerized msconvert to convert all wiff files in a specified folder to mzML.Configure the variables within the script to point to the folder containing all wiff files, and optionally to the folder containing the **centroided** mzML files (the latter is useful if a large batch of files was already centroided and